vincentarelbundock/marginaleffects/README.md

 Here are two *very* naive benchmarks to compare the speed of `marginaleffects` and `margins`.
-Computing the unit-level marginal effects and standard errors in a logistic regression model with 1500 observations is over 300 times faster with `marginaleffects`.
+Computing the unit-level marginal effects and standard errors in a logistic regression model with 1500 observations is over 400 times faster with `marginaleffects`.
-Calculating only the marginal effects is about twice as fast with `marginaleffects`.
+Calculating only the marginal effects is about 50% faster.

 Simulate data and fit model: